Optometry Care Residency

 Jennifer Sutter, OD, FAAO

-Dr. Sutter graduated in 2014 with clinical honors from the Illinois College of Optometry.
+Dr. Sutter graduated with clinical honors in 2014 from the Illinois College of Optometry.
 She completed her residency at the Marion VAMC in Southern Illinois.
-Following residency, she accepted a staff optometrist position at the Evansville Health Care Center (Marion VA).
+Following residency, she served as staff at the Evansville Health Care Center (Marion VAMC).
 During her time in Evansville she was the externship coordinator, adjunct faculty at the Indiana University School of Optometry, a member of the visual impairment services team, and volunteered on various committees.
 After 4 years in Evansville, Dr. Sutter accepted a position with the Saint Louis VAMC and is adjunct faculty at the UMSL school of optometry.
-As a fellow of the American Academy of Optometry she serves on the admittance committee evaluating submissions from candidates and performing oral examinations at annual meetings.
-Dr. Sutter is also a member of the American Optometric Association, Armed Forces Optometric Society, National Association for VA Optometrists, and Beta Sigma Kappa.
+A fellow of the American Academy of Optometry, she served on the fellowship admittance committee from 2019-2021.
+Dr. Sutter is a member of the National Association of VA Optometrists and is board certified by the American Board of Certification in Medical Optometry.

 Contact Lens Coordinator